ednieuw/DRV8825Motor/README.md

 M2      Pin 10     // microstep pin
 A1, A2, B1, B2	Stepper motor
 ```
-The motor power supply shall be connected to VMOT and GND (top right).
+The motor power supply is connected to VMOT and GND (top right).
-Stepper motor coils shall be connected to A1, A2, B1, and B2 as indicated in the pinout diagram.
+Stepper motor coils are connected to A1, A2, B1, and B2 as indicated in the pinout diagram.

 <img alt="NEMA DRV8825"  src="DRV8825_files/image003.jpg" width="250" /><br />

 The GND pin (bottom right) must be connected to the microcontroller ground reference.
-VDD shall be connected to the 5 V logic supply.
+VDD is connected to the 5 V logic supply.
 The STP (step) and DIR (direction) pins are connected to digital pins 3 and 2, respectively.
 Alternate digital pins may be used if defined accordingly in software.

 The RST (reset) and SLP (sleep) pins must be tied to 5 V to enable the driver.
 The EN (enable) pin is internally pulled low and is connected to pin 5.
 When driven high, the driver is disabled and the motor can be turned freely.
 Otherwise it will stay powered and the shaft is difficult to rotate by hand.